We have been supporting families and childhood cancer research since 1988.

 The discoveries made through our research are being used by the NHS and healthcare providers around the globe, helping thousands of children with cancer.

-Medical advancements mean that we are now able to map out the genetic code of any individual and any cancer, which offers great opportunity for the design of new targeted treatments for children with cancer.
-In 2017 we invested £3.7m into the development of a new Precision Medicine programme, which involves the detailed genetic profiling of children with cancer and their tumours in order to personalise their treatment plans.
-This exciting new approach is having a profound impact on results.
-Treatments are becoming more effective and achieving cures.
-Doctors are now able to use the latest cancer drugs in a way that is less toxic and results in far fewer longer-term side effects.
+In 2017, we invested £3.7m into the development of a new Precision Medicine programme, which involves the detailed genetic profiling of children with cancer and their tumours in order to personalise their treatment plans.
+This exciting new approach is having a profound impact on results, with doctors now able to use the latest cancer drugs in a kinder way with fewer long-term side effects.

 Doctors have always recognized that every patient is unique, and doctors have always tried to tailor their treatments as best they can to individuals.
 You can match a blood transfusion to a blood type — that was an important discovery.
 What if matching a cancer cure to our genetic code was just as easy, just as standard?
 What if figuring out the right dose of medicine was as simple as taking our temperature?